free-drones/drone_interactive_map/src/front-end/README.md

 Here follows an overview of the future development goals for this product.
 See issues for more detailed descriptions.

  - [ ] Caching strategy for drone images (instead of reloading each image on view updates).
- - [ ] Change server connection behaviour to more robust.
+ - [ ] Change server connection behavior to more robust.
  - [ ] Clean up Storage/split into multiple files.